-5.7.4.1 Nominations
+5.7.4.1.
+Nominations

-- (a) When FPSE is seeking to appoint a new retired trustee, local Presidents will initiate a canvas of potential nominees during the fall of the calendar year preceding the beginning of such a trustee's term of appointment.
-As part of their canvas, Presidents will consult with their locals' PAC representative. - (b) During that same period, the FPSE President will consult with and solicit advice from the BC Federation of Retired Union Members (BC Forum) and the Association of British Columbia College Pension Plan Retirees (ABCCPPR).
+- (a) When it is FPSE's turn to appoint a new retired trustee, local Presidents and local Pension Advisory Committee representatives will jointly initiate a canvas of potential nominees during the fall of the calendar year preceding the beginning of such a trustee's term of appointment. - (b) During that same period, the FPSE President will consult with and solicit advice from the BC Federation of Retired Union Members (BC Forum) and the Association of British Columbia College Pension Plan Retirees (ABCCPPR).

-5.7.4.2 FPSE Selection Committee
+5.7.4.2.
+FPSE Retired Trustee's Nomination Committee

-At the fall meeting of Presidents' Council, a Retired Trustee's Nomination Committee, chaired by the FPSE President, will be formed to receive nominations and short-list nominees.
-The Committee shall include the chair of the Pension Advisory Committee.
+At the fall meeting of Presidents' Council preceding the beginning of a new retired trustee's term of appointment, a Retired Trustee's Nomination Committee, chaired by the FPSE President, will be formed to receive nominations and short-list nominees.
+The Committee shall include three Presidents, the chair of the Pension Advisory Committee, and one other PAC member.

-5.7.4.3 Short-Listing and Appointment of Trustees
+5.7.4.3.
+Short-Listing and Appointment of Trustees

-- (a) Prior to the March PC meeting, the FPSE Nomination Committee will meet to short-list nominated candidates and extend invitations to those short-listed to make in-person presentations and take questions at the PC meeting in March. - (b) No more than three short-listed candidates for the retired trustee position will be invited to attend the March PC meeting.
-Costs of attendance (if applicable) will be paid by FPSE. - (c) The PAC chair will be invited to attend this PC meeting in an ex-officio capacity (i.e. the chair will have voice). - (d) After hearing the presentations and answers to questions, PC will make a retired trustee-designate appointment for confirmation by AGM. - (e) Upon confirmation of the retired trustee appointment, the FPSE President will meet with the BCGEU counterpart to finalize the nomination and notify the College Pension Plan Board of Trustees.
+- (a) Prior to the March PC meeting, the FPSE Retired Trustee's Nomination Committee will meet to short-list nominated candidates and extend invitations to those short-listed to make in-person presentations and take questions at a special joint PC-PAC session to be held in March. - (b) No more than three short-listed candidates for the retired trustee position will be invited to attend this joint meeting.
+Costs of attendance (if applicable) will be paid by FPSE. - (c) After hearing the presentations and answers to questions, PC members will make a retired trustee-designate appointment for confirmation by AGM. - (d) Upon confirmation of the retired trustee appointment, the FPSE President will meet with the BCGEU counterpart to finalize the nomination and notify the College Pension Plan Board of Trustees.

-5.7.4.4 Retired Trustee-Designate Board Attendance and Training
+5.7.4.4.
+Retired Trustee-Designate Board Attendance and Training